 Listen to Season 5 of my podcast – Pushing The Edge with Greg Curran.
+It’s available here and on Apple Podcasts, Spotify and other podcast apps.

 This season’s theme is Standing Up for Our Students in Challenging Times.
 We critically examine diversity, inclusion and neutrality; how to stand up when hatred is stoked; and how to create more representative spaces and curricula in schools so that our students and their communities are recognised and valued.